Eureka, Nunavut: Location and accessibility

 The complex is powered by diesel generators.
 The station is supplied once every six weeks with fresh food and mail by air, and annually in the late summer, a supply ship from Montreal brings heavy supplies.
 On July 3, 2009, a Danish Challenger 604 MMA jet landed at Eureka's aerodrome.

 The jet is a military observation aircraft based on the Challenger executive jet.
 This jet visited Eureka on a familiarization trip, in order to prepare for the possibility of Danish aircraft assisting in search and rescue missions over Canadian territory.
 The Canadian American Strategic Review noted critically that the first jet to fly a mission to Eureka was not Canadian.

 At Eureka's latitude, a geosynchronous communications satellite, if due south, would require an antenna to be pointed nearly horizontally; satellites farther east or west along that orbit would be below the horizon.
 Telephone access and television broadcasts arrived in 1982 when Operation Hurricane resulted in the establishment of a satellite receiving station at nearby Skull Point, which has an open view to the south.
 The low-power Channel 9 TV transmitter at Skull Point was the world's most northern TV station at the time.
 In the 1980s, TV audio was often connected to the telephone to feed CBC-TV news to CHAR-FM in isolated CFS Alert.
 More recently, CANDAC has installed what is likely the world's most northerly geosynchronous satellite ground-station to provide Internet-based communications to PEARL.

 Other inhabited places on Ellesmere Island include Alert and Grise Fiord.

 Flora and fauna

 Eureka has been described as "The Garden Spot of the Arctic" due to the flora and fauna abundant around the Eureka area, more so than anywhere else in the High Arctic.
-Fauna include muskox, Arctic wolves, Arctic foxes, Arctic hares, and lemmings.
+Fauna include polar bears, muskox, Arctic wolves, Arctic foxes, Arctic hares, and lemmings.
 In addition, summer nesting geese, ducks, owls, loons, ravens, gulls and many other smaller birds nest, raise their young, and return south in August.